socalledsound/nu-scripts/week1/02-functional programming in JS-USE/w1-v-07-exercise-declaratively-creating-elements.md

 To start, let's just do this imperatively one time, like I did in the last video.

-# could also be, at the top, there's this DOM manipulation from the last video.
+# start with a stub that includes the DOM manipulation from the last video.

 [SC]